Top Russian, Chinese officials to visit North Korea in post-pandemic first

-SEOUL: North Korea will this week welcome Russia's defence minister and a high-level Chinese delegation to Pyongyang for Korean War armistice anniversary celebrations, state media said on Tuesday (Jul 25), a sign it could be reopening its borders to high-level visitors after a lengthy pandemic closure.
+SEOUL: North Korea will this week welcome Russia's defence minister and a high-level Chinese delegation to Pyongyang for Korean War armistice anniversary celebrations, state media said on Tuesday (Jul 25), marking a key shift in the nuclear-armed country's stringent COVID-19 border restrictions.

+Pyongyang will celebrate 70 years since the signing of the Korean War armistice on Jul 27, 1953, which ended open hostilities in the conflict and is known as Victory Day in the North, with state media saying it would be marked in a "grand manner that will go down in history".

+Satellite imagery indicates the North has been preparing for the kind of large-scale military parade with which it typically fetes such anniversaries.
+But the inclusion of Chinese and Russian guests this year is a post-pandemic first, which hints at new flexibility towards enforcing border controls.

-Russia, one of Pyongyang's historic allies, remains one of a handful of nations that maintains friendly relations with the North, and its leader Kim Jong Un has recently been steadfast in his support for Moscow's invasion of Ukraine, including, Washington says, supplying rockets and missiles.
+Russia, a historic ally of Pyongyang, is one of a handful of nations that maintains friendly relations with the North.

+Pyongyang's leader Kim Jong Un has been steadfast in his support for Moscow's invasion of Ukraine, including, Washington says, supplying rockets and missiles.

 "This visit will contribute to strengthening Russian-North Korean military ties and will be an important step in the development of cooperation between the two countries," the Russian Defence Ministry said in a statement.

-China, North Korea's main trading partner, also confirmed on Tuesday it would send a delegation led by Politburo member Li Hongzhong.
+China also confirmed Tuesday it would send a delegation led by Politburo member Li Hongzhong.

-The foreign visitors are set to attend events in Pyongyang to mark 70 years since the signing of the armistice, known as Victory Day in the North, which KCNA said would be celebrated in a "grand manner that will go down in history".

-A large-scale military parade and other events are expected to be held this week, with satellite images indicating that soldiers and civilians have been training for the parade for months, Seoul-based specialist site NK News reported.

 SEOUL, WASHINGTON MONITORING